Coming off a Hail Mary win, the Commanders will try to sweep the Giants and improve to 7-2 - WTOP News

 Stats and stuff

 Washington is 4-0 at home for the first time since 1978 and is 2-2 on the road. … Washington has not started 7-2 since 1996. … The Commanders are the fourth team since 1950 and first since the 2016 Cowboys to win six of their first eight games starting a rookie QB. … Daniels had a career-high 326 yards passing against Chicago.
 He has completed 71.8% of his passes, ranking second to Detroit’s Jared Goff among players with at least 100 attempts. … Last week was the first time Washington won a game with a TD on the last play in regulation since at least 1970. … Robinson has five TDs in his past five games. … WR Terry McLaurin had a season-high 125 yards receiving last week. … TE Zach Ertz has had 50-plus yards receiving in four consecutive games against New York. … DT Daron Payne picked up his first full sack of the season against the Bears. … Giants have lost three straight.
 They are 0-4 at home and have not scored a first-half touchdown in any of those games. … QB Daniel Jones threw for 264 yards against the Steelers.
 He had two TD passes and no interceptions against Washington in September. … Tracy’s 145 yards rushing was the highest total by a Giants rookie since Saquon Barkley ran for 179 yards at Washington on Dec.
 9, 2018.
-His 45-yard TD run was the Giants’ longest offensive play of the season. … WR Darius Slayton had four catches for 108 yards Monday. … Greg Joseph made all four of his field goal attempts and is 13 of 16 since replacing Graham Gano, who was injured against Washington. … The Giants have an NFL-high 35 sacks, one more than last season. … OLB Azeez Ojulari has two sacks last week and five in the past three games.
+His 45-yard TD run was the Giants’ longest offensive play of the season. … WR Darius Slayton had four catches for 108 yards Monday. … The Giants have an NFL-high 35 sacks, one more than last season. … OLB Azeez Ojulari has two sacks last week and five in the past three games.
 DT Dexter Lawrence leads the NFL with nine sacks. … The Giants haven’t intercepted a pass in seven straight. … ILB Bobby Okereke had 14 tackles and forced and recovered a fumble Monday.

 Fantasy tip